sitewhere/sitewhere-documentation/docs/guide/devices/sending-data.md

-# :book: Sending Data to SiteWhere
+# Sending Data to SiteWhere

 <Seo/>